arvindb95/AstroPyPanchanga/README.md

 ## To do
 - Better comments on code for readability
 - Calculate _pañcāṅga_ for the whole day to get extent of each _aṅga_ and when it changes
+- *rāhu and ketu positions are wrong and they need to be corrected*